X

 Sumit Kishore

 Got it.
 Just one last question.
-Your EBITDA for nine months is 16,830 crore.
-How’s been the conversion to operating cash flow for the 9 month period?
-And the way you are tracking on operating cash flow which is much, much ahead as compared compared to your EBITDA.
-So as compared to your CapEx plan for FY26.
-I mean we’ve been asking it in the past to your cash position and your balance sheet just gets better.
-So what are your capex plans through 2030 if you can repeat them once again and what do you do with the extra cash generation?
+Your EBITDA for nine months is INR16,830 crore.
+How’s been the conversion to operating cash flow for the nine-month period?
+And the way you are tracking on operating cash flow, which is much, much ahead as compared to your EBITDA, as compared to your capex plan for FY26.
+I mean we’ve been asking it in the past to your cash position and your balance sheet just gets better, so what are your capex plans through 2030 if you can repeat them once again?
+And what do you do with the extra cash generation?

 So first question, conversion.
-Basically you know we have an annual interest net including you know, sort of our netting of income in the region of about 1800 crores and tax, you know, little less but call it similar amount.
-And we have already given you the guidance for the full year of 22,800 crores as the EBITDA.
-So you know, if you remove these two or deduct these two, you will get the you know, sort of operating cash flows a little over 18,000 crores.
-So that is answer to your first question and we are on track, you know, sort of for this conversion to your second question what we are going to do with extra cash.
+Basically we have an annual interest net including sort of our netting of income in the region of about INR1,800 crores and tax little less but call it similar amount.
+And we have already given you the guidance for the full year of INR22,800 crores as the EBITDA.
+So if you remove these two or deduct these two, you will get the sort of operating cash flows a little over INR18,000 crores.
+So that is answer to your first question and we are on track, sort of, for this conversion.

-You have seen that over the last two, three years we have been, you know, sort of doing, you know, sort of buybacks where required.
+To your second question, what we are going to do with extra cash?
+You have seen that over the last two years, three years, we have been, sort of, doing, sort of, buybacks where required.
 We’ve been actually prepaying some loans.
-So you know we have said there is a policy we will keep cash you know to a comfortable level of at least 2/4 of capex and you know, anticipated cash outflows.
+So we have said there is a policy.
+We will keep cash to a comfortable level of at least two quarters of capex and anticipated cash outflows.
 So that’s the minimum that we would like to carry in our balance sheet.
-And you know, as and when we generate a, you know, excess cash flows we will deal with the way we did in the past.
+And as and when we generate excess cash flows, we will deal with the way we did in the past.

 Sumit Kishore

-Which is in the past you would capex three, you know but right now your CAPEX plans are much lower.
+Which will — which is, in the past, you would be capex free, but right now your capex plans are much lower?

-So we will actually give you along with the next quarter the you know, sort of capex plan for FY27.
-It will be you know, sort of discussed in detail like we have done for you know, past years.
-At the time of Q4 result we will give you and you will see that you know, directionally for all the projects that we have already announced we will have more cash capex than what we have done in the past.
+So we will actually give you along with the next quarter the, sort of, capex plan for FY27.
+It will be, sort of, discussed in detail like we have done for past years.
+At the time of Q4 result, we will give you.
+And you will see that directionally for all the projects that we have already announced we will have more cash capex than what we have done in the past.
 So it will all stack up when we give you the breakdown in Q4.

 Sumit Kishore

 Sure.
-But just to revisit, to meet your target of 1 billion ton, has the CAPEX plan over a 5 year time frame which was there earlier changed?
+But just to revisit, to meet your target of 1 billion ton, has the capex plan over a five-year time frame which was there earlier have changed?

 No.